moozzz/simulation-protocols/free-tubulin-simulation/README.md

-# Free tubulin simulation using CHARMM22* and GROMACS 4.6
+# Free tubulin simulation

+Source files necessary to start a free GTP-tubulin simulation using CHARMM22* force field and GROMACS 4.6.
+The force field was modified to include GTP/GDP parameters adapted from CHARMM27.